KENN KASHIMA, ACE Filmmaker I Editor

 His feature script, A RHAPSODY IN RICHMOND, was optioned and ready to go into production until a casting conflict had Kashima and the producer part ways.

 Picture editing came next.
 Kashima has edited a total of thirteen independent feature films.
 Some of the landmark films Kashima edited were YELLOW (starring John Cho), AMERICANESE (starring Joan Chen), Sony Pictures THE DEBUT, and CHARLOTTE SOMETIMES.
 The later two films were on Rotten Tomatoes "60 Best Asian American Movies Of All Time."
-His television credits include such diverse shows as AMERICA'S GOT TALENT, THE BACHELOR, THE BACHELORETTE, HARRY POTTER: HOGWARTS TOURNAMENT OF HOUSES, and IRON CHEF AMERICA.
+His television credits include such diverse shows as Netflix's THE CIRCLE, AMERICA'S GOT TALENT, THE BACHELOR, BELOW DECK MED, and IRON CHEF AMERICA.

 Kashima is a rare and multifarious editor.
 He has edited theatrical features, daily live television, concerts, and a ton of non-scripted television shows.
 He has cut films on a flatbed to 28 cameras on an NLE system.
 Though his edit system of choice is the Avid, he is also adept on FCP (edited two features), and Adobe Premiere Pro.
 His background as a writer, director, and film editor has enabled him to cut with assuredness, speed, and efficiency.
 Kashima embraces having authorship on an entire show because one’s storytelling cannot be seen by simply cutting a “pod.”
 Kashima states, "The network model of cutting pods has given birth to a generation of editors who can't tell a story beyond one act."